-02/28/2006 Second Read and Referred S Small Business, Insurance & Industrial Relations Committee (S327)
+02/23/2006 S First Read (S296) 02/28/2006 Second Read and Referred S Small Business, Insurance & Industrial Relations Committee (S327) 03/15/2006 Hearing Conducted S Small Business, Insurance & Industrial Relations Committee

-SB 1104 - This act modifies the Missouri Qualified Producer Incentive Fund by making it clear that a qualified Missouri biodiesel producer is defined, in part, as a facility that is owned by at least fifty-one percent of Missouri agricultural producers.
+SCS/SB 1104 - This act repeals the current section pertaining to the Missouri Qualified Producer Incentive Fund and creates a similar fund called the "Missouri Farmers Biodiesel Incentive Fund" to be administered by the Department of Agriculture.
+The act makes it clear that a qualified Missouri biodiesel producer is defined, in part, as a facility that is owned by at least fifty-one percent of Missouri agricultural producers.